 I help [who you help] to [what you do] through [how you help them].

 Share your one sentence with everyone who asks and even with people who don't!
 When you say your one sentence out loud, you will figure out which words work best and what naturally rolls off your tongue.
 The more you repeat your one sentence, the more comfortable you will get with it.
 When you're sharing your one sentence naturally and receiving great feedback, your self doubt will be silenced.

 EXAMPLES OF CONFIDENT BRANDS AND BOSS LADIES:

-- The Being Boss ladies, Emily Thompson and Kathleen Shanon, just created an awesome podcast all about how to feel boss!
-Emily also shared six things that make her feel more confident on her blog.
+- The Being Boss ladies, Emily Thompson and Kathleen Shannon, created an awesome podcast all about how to feel boss!

 - Brené Brown is my alter ego.
 Seriously, every time I'm not feeling very boss, I channel my inner Brené.
 She had the confidence to get up on that stage, "put herself in the arena" as she calls it, and create a movement by being real, raw, and vulnerable.
 If you're like, "Brené who?"
 Watch her TED Talk and prepare to be forever changed, in a good way.